biocore/qurro/README.md

 - [**`songbird_example.ipynb`**](https://github.com/fedarko/rankratioviz/blob/master/example_notebooks/songbird_red_sea/songbird_example.ipynb)
   demonstrates using [songbird](https://github.com/biocore/songbird) and then using rankratioviz to visualize songbird's output.

-## Linked visualizations
-These two visualizations (the rank plot and sample scatterplot) are linked [1]: selections in the rank plot modify the scatterplot of samples, and modifications of the sample scatterplot that weren't made through the rank plot trigger an according update in the rank plot.
+### Interacting with a rankratioviz visualization
+The two plots (one of feature rankings, and one of samples' log ratios) in a rankratioviz visualization are linked [1]: when a change is made to the selected features in a log ratio, both the rank plot and sample plot are accordingly modified.

-To elaborate on that: clicking on two taxa in the rank plot sets a new numerator taxon (determined from the first-clicked taxon) and a new denominator taxon (determined from the second-clicked taxon) for the abundance log ratios in the scatterplot of samples.
+To elaborate on that: clicking on two features in the rank plot sets a new numerator feature (determined from the first-clicked feature) and a new denominator feature (determined from the second-clicked feature) for the abundance log ratios in the sample plot.

-You can also run textual queries over the various taxa definitions, in order to create more complicated log ratios
-(e.g. "the log ratio of the combined abundances of all taxa with rank X over the combined abundances of all taxa with rank Y").
+You can also run textual queries over the various feature IDs in order to construct more complicated log ratios (e.g. "the log ratio of the combined abundances of all features that contain the text 'X' over the combined abundances of all features that contain the text 'Y'").
-Although this method doesn't require you to manually select taxa on the rank plot, the rank plot is still updated to indicate the taxa used in the log ratios.
+Although this method doesn't require you to manually select features on the rank plot, the rank plot is still updated to indicate the features used in the log ratios.

 ## Acknowledgements